konradkapica/currency-converter-react-2/README.md

 ## Description

 Simple currency converter.
-This application allows you to convert amounts in 4 seleted currencies.
+This application allows you to convert amounts in 4 selected currencies.
 Enter your amount in PLN and select the currency in which you want to get new amount.

 ## Technologies